Advice and Support

 1. Provision of advice and support to disadvantaged individuals

-We want to fund advice and support for disadvantaged individuals in the following areas: benefits; debt & money; fuel poverty; employment problems; housing; or immigration status.
+We want to fund advice and support for disadvantaged individuals in the following areas: benefits; debt; money; fuel poverty; employment problems; housing; or immigration status.

 Organisations must hold or be seeking a recognised management qualification and/or advice quality standard, e.g. Advice Quality Standard; Specialist Quality Mark; Lexcel Practice Management Standard.
 We can help you cover accreditation costs as part of your award.
+Please note that we can only fund debt advice delivered by FCA regulated firms.

 We particularly want to fund agencies able to demonstrate inclusion of marginalised communities in the design and delivery of services and supporting people with multiple and/or complex problems.